 Taking too much pain medication for headaches, such as triptans, can cause medication overuse headaches (also known as rebound headaches).
 This is a severe kind of headache that is difficult to treat.
 But compared with certain over-the-counter pain relievers, triptans have a lower risk of causing a medication overuse headache.

 To prevent medication overuse headaches, follow your doctor’s instructions on how to take Zomig.
 And try to avoid taking other pain medication, including over-the-counter drugs, during treatment.

 If you have questions about Zomig and long-term side effects, talk with your doctor or pharmacist.

 Are side effects of Zomig nasal spray different from those of Zomig and Zomig-ZMT tablets?

-Yes, Zomig nasal spray has a few side effects that differ from those of Zomig tablets and Zomig-ZMT orally disintegrating tablets.
-Examples include unusual taste and increases in one or more of the five senses.
+Yes, Zomig nasal spray has a few side effects that differ from those of Zomig tablets and Zomig-ZMT orally disintegrating tablets.* Examples include unusual taste and increased sensitivity of one or more of the senses.

 In addition, studies reported fewer side effects from Zomig nasal spray than those reported from the two tablet forms.
 Studies also found that the nasal spray’s side effects were lower than those of both kinds of tablets.

 For more information about how side effects of Zomig nasal spray differ from those of the drug’s other forms, talk with your doctor or pharmacist.

 * An orally disintegrating tablet is one that dissolves on or under your tongue.

 Is Zomig a controlled substance?